FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2015.md

 to publicly thank them for that support.
 He gave a special mention to his wife saying

-that, as everybody was well aware, the role of a Public Representative was not--- 7
+that, as everybody was well aware, the role of a Public Representative was not
+---
+7

 confined to 9 to 5, Monday to Friday.
 To be an effective Councillor, one had to be